Yovanna Ventura Rocks A Plunging Swimsuit In Jamaica

 Yovanna Ventura may have been vacationing in the hot Caribbean, but she still knew how to send temperatures soaring even higher during her Jamaican holiday.
-The Miami stunner posted a video to Instagram in which she rocked a floral swimsuit which featured a neckline so plunging that it revealed her belly button.
+The Miami stunner posted a video to Instagram in which she rocked a floral swimsuit that featured a neckline so plunging, it revealed her belly button.

 Yovanna has become a bonafide social media star since she first shot to fame after dating musical pop star Justin Bieber.
-The brunette beauty now boasts over 5.4 million followers on Instagram and has walked at Miami Swim Week and won a number of modeling contracts.
+The brunette beauty now boasts over 5.4 million followers on Instagram, has walked at Miami Swim Week, and won a number of modeling contracts.
 In fact, her latest post was in coordination with luxury bathing suit brand Luli Fama Swimwear.

 The video opens with the song “Pa Jamaica” by El Alfa El Jefe.
 The camera looks over a bubbling river within a lush tropical rainforest.
 It then pans to Yovanna, who is wearing a multi-colored swimsuit with purple, pink, and orange undertones.
-The swimsuit dips very low, so low that Yovanna’s belly button is visible.
-The stunner accessorized with several pieces of jewelry, such as huge statement earrings, a modern gold cuff bracelet, and a number of stacking rings with colorful gems to play off the swimsuit.
-She also placed a yellow bunch of flowers among her luscious brown hair.
+The swimsuit dips very low — so low that Yovanna’s belly button is visible.
+The stunner accessorizes with several pieces of jewelry, such as huge statement earrings, a modern gold cuff bracelet, and a number of stacking rings with colorful gems to play off the swimsuit.
+She also places a yellow bunch of flowers among her luscious brown hair.

-As the camera views the Miami stunner, she smiles shyly at the camera as she pushes back a lock of escaped hair.
+As the camera views the Miami stunner, she smiles shyly at the camera and pushes back a lock of escaped hair.
 She then relaxes a bit, and exhales into a laugh.
-Her makeup also plays off the swimsuit, with a warm peach eyeshadow and rose colored lips.
+Her makeup also plays off the swimsuit, with a warm peach eyeshadow and rose-colored lips.

 “Yessss girl… you totally killed it babe,” gushed a fan, with the fire, heart-eye, and prayer hands emoji.